 Air ionization works through the reaction of negatively and positively charged ions.
-The ions attach to airborne pathogens, such as viruses causing a chemical reaction on the cell membrane’s surface.
+The ions attach to airborne pathogens, such as viruses causing a reaction on the cell membrane’s surface.
 This deactivates the viruses, rendering them harmless, so they can no longer spread or cause infection.

 Plasma Air’s ionization system used during the Spanish trials are available commercially on a worldwide basis from a network of distributors and are used in offices, hotels, transport hubs, schools and hospitals, as well as in the Los Angeles Airport (LAX) and the new Doha and Riyadh metro systems.